• Destinations

 With the trek cost of the entire trip, including the tips, it is recommended to carry extra cash for purchasing essential snacks and beverages.
 Depending on your choice and preferences, having a flexible budget is required to buy souvenirs or post-trek celebrations.
 There is no hidden cost with Yeti Hikes and we recommend you to bring smaller bills.

-For a 7-day short Everest Base Camp (EBC) trek, you’ll need to pack efficiently to stay comfortable and prepared for the range of weather and trail conditions.
+For a 12 days short Everest Base Camp (EBC) trek, you’ll need to pack efficiently to stay comfortable and prepared for the range of weather and trail conditions.
 Here’s a list of essential items:

 pant and tshirt blue iconClothing